 E-mail:firstname.lastname@example.org Penman Springs Vineyards

 From Penman, turn left onto Linne Road and travel 2.3 miles to Cass.
 Note, during the winter, this road could be washed out.
-If so, you will have to take the long way around.
+If so, you will have to take a long way around.
 It means going back on Penman.
 Turn right on Union and right on Geneseo Road.
 Take a right onto Linne Road to Cass Vineyards.

 You will find things more serious and wine-like at Cass Vineyards.
 This winery has a very elaborate tasting room with a beautiful tasting area and a great looking barrel room.
 Everything about the winery is on the chic side.
 The staff is serious but friendly.
-But the best part of a visit are the wines.
+But the best part of a visit is the wines.
 Our two favorites are the Tango, a dry rosé Rhone, and the Rockin One, mainly a Grenache wine with an added touch of Syrah.
 Wines are all estate wines and the production of each is very limited.
 The winery has a very cozy picnic area and lovely vineyard views.

 Tasting room open daily Noon to 5 pm, Phone: (805) 239-1730

 E-Mail:email@example.com Cass Vineyards

 Pomar Junction is about 15 minutes away from Cass.
 From Cass head east on Linne Road for 1.5 miles.
 Continue straight onto Geneseo Road for 2 miles.
 Turn right onto Creston Road and travel 3.5 miles and turn left onto S. El Pomar Road and proceed 1.7 miles to the winery entrance.
 Eight generations of the Merrill Family have been farming Pomar Junction.
 For 30 years, the family grew grapes for many Paso Robles wineries.
 After much pondering, the family decided that their premium grapes should be made into their own wine.
 Now it is Dana and Marsha Merrill and son Matthew that farm the vineyards sustainably.
 Matt is the winemaker, along with consulting winemaker Kevin Riley of Sextant Winery fame.
 Pomar Junction is a cozy spot to taste wine and even better for picnicking.
 There are a boxcar and caboose to check out and beautiful views of the vineyards.
 You will love the wines at Pomar Junction.